freshcrate

 Quick start โ€ข Examples โ€ข Features โ€ข Performance โ€ข Docs โ€ข Community Slack

 SmolVM gives AI agents their own disposable computer.
-Each sandbox is a lightweight virtual machine that boots in seconds, runs any code or command you throw at it, and disappears when you're done โ€” nothing touches your host.
+Each microVM boots in milliseconds, runs any code or software you throw at it, keeps state when you need it, and vanishes when you don't โ€” nothing touches your host.

 Features